 Further information can be found on the Department of Agriculture and Fisheries website.

-Indian Mynas (Acridotheras tristis) are a member of the starling family and were introduced into Australia to control insect pests in market gardens.
+Indian or Common Mynas (Acridotheras tristis) not to be mistaken with the native Noisy minors, are a member of the starling family and were introduced into Australia to control insect pests in market gardens.
 They are now prevalent in many parts of eastern Australia and are commonly associated with urban or developing areas.

 For more information about Indian Mynas, you can refer to the RSPCA website.